N1gma/uni-validator/README.md

 validator.addRule(
   'myNewRule2',
    val => val !== '2',
-  'shouldn't be equal to 2'
+  "shouldn't be equal to 2"
 );
 ```
 ###### returns this